cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 ### Small recap

-Let’s recap what we’ve discussed about ownership, snapshots, and references:
+Let’s recap what we’ve discussed about the linear type system, ownership, snapshots, and references:

 - At any given time, a variable can only have one owner.
 - You can pass a variable by-value, by-snapshot, or by-reference to a function.